Abuse is the Beauty of the Working ClassBjarne Melgaard in collaboration with Bjørn Kristian Hilberg (Malbrum)

 [4] Edited by Dustin Cauchi, Pierre Alexandre Mateos, Charles Tessyou and Dasha Zaharova, Opioid Crisis Lookbook, Issue 1, September 2020

-[3] The resulting fragrance, “I am your Dog,” was launched at Dover Street Market in Paris in October, 2024, in collaboration with Reference Studios, Berlin.
+[5] The fragrance, “I am your Dog,” was launched at Dover Street Market in Paris in October, 2024, in collaboration with Reference Studios, Berlin.

 [6] Sources include John Carpenter, They Live; Samsara, Ron Fricke; Sebastiane, Derek Jarman and Paul Humfress.